Giving a Dog Treats – Some are Better than Others

 When to Give Treats

-Some pet owners give their dogs treats every day while others save them for only special occasions.
-You’ll need to figure out what is best for your pet while keeping his good health in mind.
+Some pet owners give their dogs treats every day, while others reserve them for special occasions.
+You’ll need to figure out what’s best for your pet while considering his health.

-Here are some times you may consider giving your dog treats.
+Here are some good times to give your dog treats:

-• When you put him in crate for the day or for the night
+• When you put him in his crate for the day or night

 • After his evening meal